gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 key is used to encrypt the sequence number ({{Section 4.2.3 of RFC9147}}).

-As this API reference the key material as for send or receive, it will be the responsibility of the key management method used to define how it maps the endpoint's role to which keys are for send and receive direction respectively.
+As this API references the key material as for send or receive, it will be the responsibility of the key management method used to define how it maps the endpoint's role to which keys are for send and receive direction respectively.